Part of the 5 Star Car Title Loans chain · locations

 Visit 5 Star Car Title Loans

 5 Star Car Title Loans is appropriate only for borrowers facing genuine short-term emergencies who have reliable income to repay within weeks and fully understand that title loans carry 100–300% APR costs and repossession risk.
-Consumers should explore credit-union PALs, employer advances, or personal loans first.
+Consumers can compare credit-union PALs, employer advances, or personal loans first.
 This lender is a last resort, not a primary emergency financing strategy.

-• People with vehicles facing genuine emergencies (medical, utility shutoff, eviction) who need immediate cash and can repay within weeks
+• People with vehicles facing genuine emergencies (medical, utility shutoff, eviction) who are researching short-term cash access and can repay within weeks

 • Borrowers with poor credit unable to qualify for personal loans, credit cards, or traditional emergency financing